centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-firewalls-pfsense-snmp.md

 is entirely configurable through a user-friendly web interface.

-The Centreon Monitoring Connector *pfSense* aims to collect the status of the interfaces and the several number of packets per second using with the SNMP protocol.
+The Centreon Monitoring Connector *pfSense* aims to collect the status of the interfaces and the number of packets per second using with the SNMP protocol.

 ## Pack assets